alphagov/fabric-scripts/README.md

     # target all 'frontend' machines
     $ fab preview node_type:frontend do:'uname -a'

+by the node name

+    # target just one node
+    $ fab production -H backend-3.backend do:'uname -a'

 ## Remote usage (legacy)

 It was previously possible to use these scripts from the jumpboxes via the